pytek-io/demos/presentations/reflect.md

-# What functionality does Reflect provide?
+# What functionality does Render provide?
-Reflect can be used to build either stand alone web apps or dynamic content embedded in existing webpages.
+Render can be used to build either stand alone web apps or dynamic content embedded in existing webpages.

 In both cases users load a generic JavaScript client app that will be driven from a Python process on the server side.

-# How does Reflect relates to No/Low Code solutions?
+# How does Render relates to No/Low Code solutions?
 Low/No code solutions generally comes with a powerful UI allowing to extract and publish data and define actions either through a UI interface or short code.
-Reflect offers level framework which requires to write short Python script.
+Render offers level framework which requires to write short Python script.

 # What problem are we solving?